 The ropes, which can extend up to 609.6 meters (2,000 feet) over the ground, serve as a suspension mechanism and a means of returning energy to the base.
 The kites are about 100 feet long and are composed of carbon fiber.
 Instead of hovering, they fly in circles.
 Additionally, they are lightweight enough to remain aloft in winds less than 15 miles an hour (MPH).
 According to reports, the turbines can produce twice as much energy, and if not more, at least at a cost that is half that of existing road-level wind turbines.
 Prices are comparable to burning coal and take up less land than other forms of energy generation.

 The kites, which will not be commercially available for several years, are more prone to be employed along coastlines or in the seas tied to buoys.
 Makani Power has accepted payments from Google and the Research and Technology Initiatives Activity for the Department of Energy (ARPA-E) and the company, which is expected to be purchased by Google X. This laboratory is working on projects such as self-driving automobiles and Google Glass.

 Environmental Engineering conclusion

-Environmental engineers are in high demand, hence why the governmental efforts to increase student enrollment in STEM programs and minimize attrition are critical.
-According to research by the United States Department of Education, up to 48% of students who began a STEM program between 2003 and 2009 did not even complete the degree.
+Environmental engineers are in high demand, so governmental efforts to increase student enrollment in STEM programs and minimize attrition are critical.
+According to research by the United States Department of Education, up to 48% of students who began a STEM program between 2003 and 2009 still needed to complete the degree.
 Environmental engineering has never been more critical than it is now.

-However, given the regrettable reduction in STEM graduates, the industries are in desperate need of a boost.
+However, given the regrettable reduction in STEM graduates, the industries desperately need a boost.
 With continued technological innovation and an already exceeding population, the world’s health and environmental problems will only get worse in the upcoming time.
-However, those environmental engineers that labor persistently to find further toxins and to safeguard the earth and its people from such discomforts are the ones who can truly make a difference.
+However, those environmental engineers who labor persistently to find other toxins and to safeguard the earth and its people from such discomforts are the ones who can truly make a difference.